 In 2016, Father Kirby was recognized for his service to local communities and young adults throughout South Carolina by then- Governor Nikki Haley and granted the Order of the Palmetto, South Carolina’s highest civilian honor.

-Father Kirby is the weekly spirituality Contributor for the news site Crux: Taking the Catholic Pulse, as well as the author of a bi-monthly Q-and-A column carried by The Catholic Miscellany, the diocesan newspaper in South Carolina.
+Father Kirby is the weekly spirituality Contributor for the news site Crux: Taking the Catholic Pulse, as well as the author of a bi-monthly Question-and-Answer column carried by The Catholic Miscellany, the diocesan newspaper in South Carolina.

 Father Kirby grew up in a military family in West Germany, once hiked across Europe and North Africa for ten weeks, attended seminary at the Pontifical North American College in Rome, served in the Army National Guard, has run two marathons, and crossed the Atlantic Ocean twice by ship.